 humanity, and undo the harm perpetrated by Adam and Eve.
 Since Jesus was executed before

 accomplishing his mission, it will be up to a third Adam in the present day to form this perfect marriage and

 complete Jesus' task.

 By his spiritual resurrection, Jesus has made possible

 spiritual salvation for persons who accept him as savior and believe in his message.
 They

 will, after death, live with Jesus in Paradise.
 However, because Jesus did not complete

-his original task, physical salvation is not possible on earth during one's lifetime.
+his original task, physical salvation is not possible for a person on earth during their lifetime.